RouEmpire/the-creative-media-note/pages/SEO.md

 	- Google bought **Universal Search** which is only 1 search bar to search everything
 	- in 2015 Google led **Mobile First** website so its Search Algorithm
 - ## SEO In Olden Days
-- In the initially days, its all about spamming keyword -
--